 Snack Time: Hands will be washed before and after eating.
 Snacks will be eaten at tables where children are appropriately distanced from one another.
 Snacks provided by the school will be distributed by the teachers along with a cup and napkin.
 If a snack is brought from home to share with the class, it must be an individually wrapped store-bought snack, or an unopened bag of snacks to be distributed by the classroom teachers.
 No homemade snacks at this time.

 Items From Home: Please do not allow your child to bring any items from home to school, such as toys or stuffed animals.

-Lunchbunch: POSTPONED - We have decided to postpone this option for the beginning of the school year.
-Since our social distancing recommendations suggest cohort classes, and we are not able to maintain that situation with Lunchbunch, we feel it is best to hold off on this right now and focus on starting our regular classes.
+Lunchbunch: POSTPONED for 2020-2021 - We have decided to postpone this option for the beginning of the school Since our social distancing recommendations suggest cohort classes, and we are not able to maintain that situation with Lunchbunch, we feel it is best to hold off on this right now and focus on starting our regular classes.
 As we move forward and we evaluate how things are going, we can certainly add back this option if we feel it is safe to do so.